Using the Slash Accounting Dashboard

 Overview

-The Slash accounting dashboard helps you review, categorize, and sync your Slash transactions to QuickBooks Online.
+The Slash accounting dashboard helps you review, categorize, and sync your Slash transactions to QuickBooks, Xero, or Sage Intacct.
 Instead of manually exporting statements or entering transactions by hand, the dashboard pulls your Slash activity automatically and lets you map it to the right accounts before syncing.

 The dashboard handles the preparation and review stage of your accounting workflow.
-You'll still use QuickBooks for your full chart of accounts, reporting, reconciliation, and any transactions that don't come from Slash.
+You'll still use your accounting platform for your full chart of accounts, reporting, reconciliation, and any transactions that don't come from Slash.

 Understanding the Dashboard